-Please note: Holds on student records, transcripts, registration, and the purchase of cap and gown are placed on student accounts until this exit interview has been completed by a representative of the Bursar's Office.
+Please note: Holds on student records, transcripts, registration, and the purchase of cap and gown are placed on student accounts until this exit interview has been completed by a representative of the Office of Student Accounts.

 Monthly billing statements are mailed approximately 30 days prior to the payment due date.
 All payments are due by the 15th of every month.
 Payment by the due date will avoid additional late fees and penalties.
 There is no limit to the amount you can pay each month toward your balance without pre-payment penalties.
 However, the minimum payment reflected on your billing statement is required.